se4ai/se4ai.github.io/index.md

 choices.
 Which means, in turn, that  they are also offer us more ethical choices.

-Better yet, not only does AI give us more choices, it also gives us methods for automatically exploring a very large space of choices.
+Better yet, not only does AI give us more choices, it also gives us methods for automatically find what we want within a very large space of choices.
 That is (and this is the main point of this book):

 - <em> AI lets us be more ethical than ever before.</em>